Yanir96/SQL--World-queries/README.md

 # SQL---practice_2
-Practice of queries in MySQL Workbench on "world" data set.
+Practice of queries on MySQL Workbench on "world" data set.